TomDDG/ZXPicoIF2Lite/README.md

 The joystick circuit is pretty basic, it uses the 4075 OR chip to pull the GND pin of the joystick low when RD, A0, A12 & IORQ are low, high when any of them isn't low.
 This is basically simulating when the Spectrum is reading 67890 on the keyboard.
 If the output from the OR chip is low then if you move the joystick or press fire it grounds one of the data lines, either D0, D1, D2, D3 or D4.
 This creates the correct bit pattern for a IN 0xfe read on the Spectrum.
 Diodes protect the data line so it literally only zeros the bits when they are needed.
 I beleive it is the fact that the ground pin of the joystick isn't constant that autofire circuits don't work.

 ## Version Control
+- v0.3 added converted Z80 and SNA ROM compatibility **Latest Version
-- v0.2 added ZXC2 cartridge compatibility **Latest Version
+- v0.2 added ZXC2 cartridge compatibility
 - v0.1 initial release taken form PicoIF2ROM but with interrupt driven user button

 ## Usage